ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN authorization.m_attributes.is_parameter IS 'Indicates if the attribute is a system parameter';
 COMMENT ON COLUMN authorization.m_attributes.is_required IS 'Indicates if the attribute is required';
 COMMENT ON COLUMN authorization.m_attributes.is_display IS 'Indicates if the attribute should be displayed in UI';
-COMMENT ON COLUMN authorization.m_attributes.category IS 'Category of the attribute: USER, RESOURCE, or ENVIRONMENT';
+COMMENT ON COLUMN authorization.m_attributes.category IS 'Category of the attribute: USER, ATTRIBUTE, RESOURCE, or ENVIRONMENT';
 COMMENT ON COLUMN authorization.m_attributes.key IS 'Unique key of the attribute';
 COMMENT ON COLUMN authorization.m_attributes.data_type IS 'Data type of the attribute';
 COMMENT ON COLUMN authorization.m_attributes.title IS 'Title or label of the attribute';